adminempire/pwnieexpress/README.md

 pwnieexpress
 ============

-Scripts and other goodies from the pwnieexpress project ported for BlackArch
+Scripts and other goodies from the pwnieexpress project ported